NEWSBOY CABINETS

 LAWRENCE BARRETT

-A great number of the subjects in this grouping were taken by the renowned New York society photographer Benjamin J Falk and his copyright wording often appears on the mount beginning with the year 1888 through to 1894 indicating the probable period of issue for this grouping of Newsboys.
+A great number of the subjects in this grouping were taken by the renowned New York society photographer Benjamin J Falk and his copyright wording often appears on the mount beginning with the year 1888 through to 1894 though it is likely this grouping would have been issued after these dates.
 Mr Falk also had his copyright stamped on the photo in the manner of a cartouche.

 (e) Tom Hood cigars are made from imported HAVANA TOBACCOS.